-For 2018, this indicator increases to an average of 31.8%, thus confirming the positive evolution of the indicator.
-If the improvement in overall losses continues to evolve as it did between 2017 and 2018, the objective will certainly be achieved.
+For 2019, this indicator increases to an average of 28.1%, thus confirming a positive evolution.
+The reduction in value the indicator's value between 2017 and 2019 reaches 5.2% and the objective is therefore achieved.

 Conclusion on total losses